This article is synchronized and updated to xLog by Mix Space

 Auto-fill Previously Entered Commands#

-as the default terminal and configure oh-my-zsh
+You can use zsh as the default terminal and configure oh-my-zsh, powerlevel10k, zsh-autosuggestions, and zsh-syntax-highlighting.

 Alternatively, you can directly use my configuration by extracting the following file into your home directory.